***** COVID-19 UPDATE *****

 There are many reasons why people seek support from counselling.
 Perhaps you have been affected by a loss, or have experienced shock?
 Your relationships with family, friends or colleagues might feel complicated or stuck.
 Or maybe you have a sense that something just isn't quite right, even if you are not sure what it is.

 I believe that everyone is unique, and expectations around counselling are all different.
 You are your own expert, and no one client has the same needs: and with this in mind I provide both short and long-term counselling; depending on your individual needs.
-I offer daytime and some evening appointments: occasionally I can see clients at short notice if I have space.
+I offer daytime and some evening appointments: occasionally I will see clients at short notice if I have space.
 Sessions are for 50 minutes and at intervals set to your need.
 Regular reviews are held, and you can of course terminate counselling at any time when you feels it is right for you to do so.

 To find out more about what I have to offer you and how we could work together please feel free to contact me either by email, telephone or text.
 If you phone you will need to leave a message, but I will get back to you as soon as I can.
 All messages left are completely confidential and will only be listened to or read by me.